 RULE 2003-1 MEETING OF CREDITORS & EQUITY SECURITY INTEREST HOLDERS

-In a bankruptcy case under Chapter 7, Chapter 12, or Chapter 13 case, a debtor, other party in interest, or a trustee may seek a continuance of the 11 U.S.C § 341 meeting of creditors as set forth in this Local Rule.
-In Chapter 11 cases, a continuance of the meetings of creditors shall be sought through the Bankruptcy Administrator.
+(a) In Chapter 11 cases, a continuance of the 11 U.S.C. § 341 meeting of creditors shall be sought through the Bankruptcy Administrator.
+In Chapter 7, Chapter 12, or Chapter 13 cases, a continuance of the 11 U.S.C. § 341 meeting of creditors shall be sought through the appropriate trustee.

-(a) A debtor or other party in interest seeking to continue a meeting of creditors shall first contact the trustee and attempt to resolve the matter informally.
-If the trustee consents, the party seeking the continuance or counsel thereof shall use Local Form 3 to serve notice of the continued meeting of creditors.
-Local Form 3 must be served on all parties in interest and proof of service must be filed.

-(b) A trustee may continue a meeting of creditors with or without the consent of a debtor.
-If the continuance is without the consent of a debtor, the trustee shall file written justification as to the need for the continuance and shall use Local Form 3 to serve notice of the continued meeting of creditors.
-Local Form 3 must be served on all parties in interest and proof of service must be filed.
+(1) Continuing § 341 meeting of creditors prior to the initially scheduled date:

+(A) After communicating with the Bankruptcy Administrator or the appropriate trustee, Debtor shall file a Notice of Continued § 341, using Local Form 3, providing notice to all creditors of the continued § 341 meeting.

+(B) If the continuance is for an amended or modified plan that requires notice to all creditors, after communicating with the appropriate trustee, Debtor shall file a Notice of Continued § 341, using Local Form 3, providing notice to all creditors of the continued § 341 meeting and the amended/modified plan, if applicable, and appear at the continued hearing.

+(2) Continuing § 341 meeting of creditors after the initially scheduled date:

+(A) If the continuance is for informal or administrative purposes, the Bankruptcy Administrator or the appropriate trustee shall provide notice of the continued § 341 meeting of creditors by a proceeding memo on CM/ECF.

+(B) If the continuance is for an amended or modified plan that requires notice to all creditors, after communicating with the appropriate trustee, Debtor shall file a Notice of Continued § 341, using Local Form 3, providing notice to all creditors of the continued § 341 meeting and the amended/modified plan, if applicable, and appear at the continued hearing.

+(b) Excusing a debtor’s appearance at § 341 meetings of creditors:

-(c) If the parties cannot resolve the matter of a continuance informally, upon filing a motion supported by affidavit or other documentation, the Court will set a hearing and a debtor may be excused from personally appearing at the meeting of creditors for good cause shown.
+(1) Upon filing a motion to excuse supported by affidavit and/or other documentation, a debtor may be excused from personally appearing at the meeting of creditors for good cause shown.
 Inconvenience to a debtor is not a sufficient basis to excuse a debtor’s appearance.
 Supporting documentation may include the following:

-(1) A statement from a debtor’s physician in support of motions to excuse due to a debtor’s physical or mental condition.
+(A) A statement from a debtor’s physician in support of motions to excuse due to a debtor’s physical or mental condition.

-(2) Copies of deployment orders in support of motions for excuse due to a debtor’s military deployment.
+(B) Copies of deployment orders in support of motions for excuse due to a debtor’s military deployment.

-(3) Copies of a judgment and conviction or other process of the Court which has ordered incarceration for motions for excuse due to a debtor’s incarceration.
+(C) Copies of a judgment and conviction or other process of court which has ordered incarceration in support of motions to excuse due to a debtor’s incarceration.

-(d) No later than fourteen (14) days after the date of the order excusing a debtor’s personal appearance, the debtor shall file completed interrogatories on a form supplied by the trustee or the Bankruptcy Administrator.
+(2) Unless otherwise ordered, the debtor shall file completed interrogatories on a form supplied by the trustee or the Bankruptcy Administrator no later than fourteen (14) days after the date of the order excusing a debtor’s personal appearance.
 Additionally, the debtor shall promptly respond to any reasonable follow-up questions unless physically unable to do so.

 RULE 2004-1 DEPOSITIONS & EXAMINATIONS